StatusNULL/XAMPP-for-Windows/readme_en.txt

 (2) To use the MySQL Daemon with "innodb" for better performance,
-    please edit the "my" (or "my.cnf") file in the /xampp/mysql/bin directory or for services the c:\my.cnf for windows NT/2000.
+    please edit the "my" (or "my.cnf") file in the /xampp/mysql/bin directory or for services the c:\my.cnf for windows NT/2000/XP.
     In there, activate the "innodb_data_file_path=ibdata1:30M"
     statement.
-Attention, "innodb" is not recommended for 95/98/ME/XP Home.
+Attention, "innodb" is not recommended for 95/98/ME.

-    To use MySQL as Service for NT/2000/XP Professional, simply copy the "my" / "my.cnf" file to C:\my, or C:\my.cnf.
+    To use MySQL as Service for NT/2000/XP, simply copy the "my" / "my.cnf" file to C:\my, or C:\my.cnf.
 Please note that this file has to be placed in C:\ (root), other locations are not permitted.
 Then execute the "mysql_installservice.bat" in the mysql folder.